TamimEhsan/AlgorithmVisualizer/README.md

 - Recursion Tree
 - Turing Machine

-I have implemented a total of `23 algorithms` so far.
+I have implemented a total of `24 algorithms` so far.
 And will try to add more later.

 ## Algorithms implemented

 - DFS
 - BFS
 - Dijkstra
+- A star
 - Recursive Maze Creation
 - Bubble sort
 - Selection sort